jonahboe/Ports/README.md

 ## Ports Library for MSP432

 ### What is it?
 This is a port manipulation library for the Texas Instruments MSP432 development board.
-It gives the user the ability to access the ports of the board using static function calls.
+It gives the user the ability to access entire ports, rather than just single pins.

 ### How does it work?
 The following is documentation on the constants and methods that can be called.
 Note that the MSP432 is a 16-bit micro-controller, so while the ports are 16 bits wide in code, the physical ports only cover the 8 least significant bits.